Repositioning for Profit: How to Attract High-Value Customers and Increase Revenue

 Skip to the repositioning framework.

 Let’s start with a truth bomb.
-Early growth muddles a startup’s focus.
+Early growth muddles a startup’s focus, especially now that new technology and markets emerge rapidly.
 Juggling different customer segments can blur your positioning and make it challenging to identify your best-fit customers.
 But it’s essential to know who these customers are because they are your path to sustainable growth.

 So how do we do this?
 The answer lies in your existing customer data.
 When you grow, you get clients.
 When you get clients, you get data.
 Who they are, how much do they pay, what’s their lifetime value.